sig-gis/SEPAL-CEO/docs/module-4.rst

    :width: 450
    :align: center

+|

 3. Next, you will need to adjust some parameters so that the tool recognizes the column names for your reference data and area data that contain the necessary information for your accuracy assessment.
 You should now see a populated **Required input** panel on the right side of the screen.

   a.
-Choose the column with the reference data information—
+Choose the column with the reference data information.

     i.
 For projects completed in CEO: This will either be your question name or the new column name you created in Part 2 above.
 Here it is COLLECTED_CLASS following the directions in Part 2. ii.
 For projects completed in CEO-SEPAL: **ref_code??
 Class??
-INFO MISSING**
+Column names not clear**

   b.
 Choose the column with the map data information

     i.
-For projects completed in CEO: PL_MAP_CLASS;
-    ii For projects completed in CEO-SEPAL: ref_code??
-ERROR: Missing a column for CEO-SEPAL bridge
+For projects completed in CEO: PL_MAP_CLASS ii.
+For projects completed in CEO-SEPAL: ref_code?? **ERROR: Missing a column for CEO-SEPAL bridge**

   c.
 Choose the map area column from the area file—map_area
   d.
 Choose the class column from the area file—map_code or map_edited_class

     i.
 The map_edited_class has the names you entered manually during the design phase, while the map_code has the numeric class codes. ii.
 For projects completed in CEO: Use map_code if you have a column in your reference data.
 If you use map_edited_class you must make sure that capitalization. iii.
 For projects completed in CEO-SEPAL, use map_code.

   e.
 You can add a **Display data** column to enable validation on the fly.
 You can choose any column from your CEO or CEO-SEPAL project.
 We recommend either your map class (e.g. PL_MAP_CLASS) or your reference data class (e.g. question name column)

 .. image:: images/required_input_fields.JPG